1997 Chadian parliamentary election

 Parliamentary elections were held in Chad on 5 January 1997, with a second round on 23 February.
 They were the first multi-party elections since independence in 1960 and resulted in a victory for the ruling Patriotic Salvation Movement (MPS), which won 65 of the 125 seats in the National Assembly.
-However, the elections were marred by electoral fraud widespread vote rigging, and local irregularities marred these elections, as the 1996 presidential elections.
+However, the elections were marred by electoral fraud, including widespread vote rigging, as with the 1996 presidential elections.

+Background

+The previous parliamentary elections had been held in 1990, officially on a non-partisan basis, but the Chadian constitution ensured single-party rule under President Hissène Habré's National Union for Independence and Revolution party.
+However, after a few months, Idriss Déby and the Patriotic Salvation Movement (MPS) overthrew Habré's government in a coup.
+The National Assembly and constitution were both suspended as a result.

+The 1997 elections represented a culmination of the slow ongoing post-coup democratization process.
+Other political parties were approved in 1992.
+A conference to draft a constitution began in 1993, and the new constitution was approved in a 1996 referendum, and a multi-party presidential election was held a few months later, with Déby and the MPS winning.
+The elections were the first multi-party parliamentary election in Chad since independence, and the first since the last pre-independence elections in 1959.

 Electoral system

 The elections were held using the two round system.
 Candidates had to win a majority of the vote in the first round to be elected.
 In constituencies where no candidate received a majority, a second round was held.
+The members of the National Assembly were elected to four-year terms.

 Campaign

 A total of 30 parties contested the elections, putting forward 656 candidates.
+The parties receiving over 5% of the overall vote share were: